 Because many fleets still use paper processes, most drivers can only provide odometer readings when they return to the office.
 This means managers are receiving infrequent, and sometimes inaccurate, odometer updates.

-With fleet management software, you receive recurring, accurate odometer updates to help automate service reminders.
+With an integrated fleet management system, you receive recurring, accurate odometer updates to help automate service reminders.
 Instead of hunting down drivers and manually tracking when service is due, you can avoid the information bottleneck and start service on time.

 2. Take Advantage of Inspection Results

 While setting service reminders guarantees your assets receive regular service, sometimes issues arise ahead of schedule.
-Routine inspections, like Daily Vehicle Inspection Reports (DVIR), are critical, and leveraging Electronic DVIR (eDVIR) provides even more efficiency in your maintenance program.
+Routine inspections are critical, and leveraging Electronic DVIR (eDVIR) provides even more efficiency in your maintenance program.

 Small issues in your inspections that go unrepaired can lead to greater issues in the long run.
 Leveraging inspections in your fleet preventive maintenance process allows your drivers to communicate vehicle issues efficiently and expedite the maintenance process.

-Conducting inspections in fleet management software provides a quick, paperless way for drivers to perform inspections.
-Work orders can be created based on inspection failures, ensuring issues don’t go unnoticed.
+Conducting digital inspections within your fleet maintenance platform provides a quick, paperless way for drivers to perform inspections.
+Work orders can be created based on failed inspection items, ensuring issues don’t go unnoticed.

 Tracking inspection results can also provide you with crucial insight into your fleet’s health.
 When you have inspection data in a central location, you can easily track common issues across vehicles to make data-driven decisions regarding future maintenance.